KacperBazan/kacper-space/README.md

 <img src="assets/hot-stage.jpg" align="right" width="300" alt="Website preview">

-`Kacper.space` ain't nothing fancy.
+This ain't anything fancy.
 Just a digitzed showcase of who I am, what I'm working on, and the ideas buzzing around in my cluttered head.

 **Features include:**
 - 🛠️ **Projects**: The stuff I'm proud of.